Kiwi businessman Chris Liddell's appointment as one of Donald Trump's assistants is "good for New Zealand", says Xero chief executive Rod Drury.

 Liddell is also chairman of the environmental organisation the NEXT Foundation.

-Chief executive Bill Kermode congratulated Liddell on his appointment to work with Trump - a man not known for his environmental credentials.
+Chief executive Bill Kermode congratulated Liddell on his appointment.

 "Chris' appointment is an outstanding achievement for a New Zealander - and a great opportunity to have a significant impact on a world stage," Kermode said.